dbolson/cryogen-blog/resources/templates/md/posts/2011-06-11-metal-archives-json-results-parsing.html.md

 ```

 You'll notice the `iTotalRecords` field which conveniently provides the total amount to releases
 available.
-You'll also notice the the `iDisplayStart` parameter in the URL that lets us step
+You'll also notice the `iDisplayStart` parameter in the URL that lets us step
 through the results 100 at a time.
 By looping through `(iTotalRecords / 100 + 1)` times,
 incrementing `iDispalyStart` by `i * 100`, we can get a result set for all the records very
 quickly.